szeryf/wordle-solver/README.md

 ```
 <img width="508" alt="Screenshot 2025-04-18 at 15 23 36" src="https://github.com/user-attachments/assets/6a9e9689-27b7-4f04-b233-4679494b65d8" />

 Caveat: it doesn't work that well with words that have repeated letters.
-Due to how the word score is calculated, the script has a bias towards words consisting of 5 unique letters.
+Due to how the word score is calculated, the script has a bias towards words consisting of 5 unique letters (otherwise the list of suggestions is dominated with words like `eerie` or `rarer`).

 Here's an example from 2025-06-16:
 ```
 ╰─$ ruby wordle.rb later=bbgyb
 later => 11 matches